-Brian Harold May
+Brian May / Brian Harold May

 As the time went on and as he played the existing guitar he discovered, that his guitar wasn’t good enough to play music he liked.
-He didn’t have much money and the type of guitars Brian wanted were too expensive.
+He didn’t have much money and the type of guitars he wanted were too expensive.
 Brian and his father decided to build a guitar to fit Brian’s needs exactly.
-This was to become Brian May’s famous “Red Special” (or fireplace guitar).
+This was to become the famous “Red Special” (or fireplace guitar).
 The guitar took about 18 months to build and cost roughly 18 pounds at the time.
 Brian’s friends and schoolmates loved the guitar and offered to buy the guitar from him.
-As Brian used the new guitar, standard plectrums was letting him down and he tried to find a form of plectrum / pick which would be the best for the sound he exactly wanted to hear.
+As he used the new guitar, standard plectrums was letting him down and he tried to find a form of plectrum / pick which would be the best for the sound he exactly wanted to hear.
 Brian found the only one pick, which could do that ; an ordinary English sixpence.

 He stayed in contact touch with Tim Staffell and they agreed that they missed playing as a group.
 They posted up a note on a college notice board stating that they needed a drummer.
 They organised Drum-off competition, and one of competitors was Roger Meddows Taylor, from which the group Smile was formed and later Queen.
 (You can read the main bio to see what happened in relation to Queen from here…) Brian’s distinctive guitar style and excellent playing allowed Queen to launch them selves onto the music scene.
 Brian also wrote some of Queens great numbers from rockers such as Tie your mother Down and We Will Rock You to ballads like Who wants to live Forever.
 Brian remained an active musician after Freddies death in 1991, releasing solo albums and taking part in events such as 46664.

 Brian has three children Jimmy, Louisa and Emily Ruth, and remains heavily involved with Queen related projects such as the Queen+ Paul Rodgers tour and the We Will Rock You musical which is running in places like UK, USA, Australia and Japan.
 In recent years Brian has been also involved in the Queen Extravaganza, along with Roger, which allows musicians to tour using the Queen back catalogue.
-Brian has also been involved in the campaign to ban Fox Hunting with the Save Me campaign – for more information and up to date news on Brian May please visit the official Brian may website which is constantly updated at http://www.brianmay.com/.
+Brian has also been involved in the campaign to ban Fox Hunting with the Save Me campaign – for more information and up to date news on Brian please visit his website which is constantly updated at http://www.brianmay.com/.